 PLANNED UNIT DEVELOPMENT.
 A type of land use zoning that allows the adoption of a set of development standards that are specific to the particular project being proposed.

-PLANNING COMMITTEE.
-The officially appointed Planning Committee of Dayton, Wyoming Established by Wyoming Statute and Town Ordinance.
+PLANNING COMMISSION.
+The officially appointed Planning Commission of Dayton, Wyoming Established by Wyoming Statute and Town Ordinance.

 PLOT PLAN.
 A plot of a lot, drawn to scale, showing the actual measurements, the size and location of any existing buildings or buildings to be erected, the location of the lot in relation to abutting streets, and other such information.